 Examples: Underarmour – I will, Dove – you are more beautiful than you think.

 Only a tiny percentage of people take any English writing courses after the age of 16 – these being A Level and University students, professional copywriters and people who enjoy writing as a pastime.
-So writing a strapline which will enable your company or brand to be distinctive and understood can be a daunting task.
+So writing a tagline which will enable your company or brand to be distinctive and understood can be a daunting task.
 Here are some pointers.

-Keep It Clear, Not Clever:
+Keep It Clear, Not Clever

-Of course we’d all love to be able to write clever and cool taglines, but that does not always come easily; so, if in doubt, make sure it says what you want it to say as concisely as possible.
+Of course we’d all love to be able to write clever and cool brand taglines, but that does not always come easily; so, if in doubt, make sure it says what you want it to say as concisely as possible.

-Think About The Tone:
+Think About The Tone

 Are you a company that is in a sector where humour is acceptable?
 Or might it be off-putting?
 Should the wording seem highly professional or ought it be colloquial, or even slang?
 As part of this, think about the people that you want your tagline to impress and inform; how will they want you to speak to them?

-Consider Double Meanings:
+Consider Double Meanings

 Some of the most imaginative and memorable taglines use double meanings that serve to either double the value of their message or add an additional dimension, usually humour.
 Examples range from the suitably irreverent and smutty ‘It’s a bit of an animal’ for long, thin sausage Peperami, to the elegant, timeless and unmatched ‘Diamonds are forever’.

-A little alliteration…goes a long way:
+A little alliteration…goes a long way

-It’s not permanent:
+It’s not permanent

-Most successful companies change their taglines as they and their markets evolve.
+Most successful companies change their brand taglines as they and their markets evolve.
 If you don’t get it right first time, you can change it in time and create a new tagline – but there is cost attached to making this change.
 Getting it right first time is highly recommended, but still not as important as getting the name right, as changing that is much more complicated.

-In conclusion, a brilliant, memorable tagline can make all the difference to the way that your company and brand is perceived by the world; getting it right can be extremely valuable.
 If you find it difficult to manage this yourself, Mackman is here to help.
 Give us a call on 01787 388038 or pop us a message on our contact form.